vinayrayapati/rv32i/README.md

 make
 sudo make install make test
 ```
-Now you need to create a yosys_run.sh file , which the yosys script file to run the synthesis.
+Now you need to create a yosys_run.sh file , which is the yosys script file used to run the synthesis.
 The contents of the yosys_run file are given below:

 ```